```

 The Model

-Most treatment systems are designed to stabilize.
+Most treatment systems were designed to stabilize.

-And episodic outcomes limit what your organization can prove, sustain, and scale.
+Episodic outcomes limit what your organization can prove, sustain, and scale.

 What happens after clients leave is rarely visible to the organization that provided care.